Cancer Warning Labels Based on California’s Proposition 65

-After you learn exactly what the substance is, you can usually find more information about it from other sources as well.
-The OEHHA has fact sheets on many common chemicals on its Web site.
-Sometimes you can find specific information on the OEHHA Web site, such as news about jewelry that contains lead or cadmium, or about kids and hand-to-mouth transfer.
+Once you learn exactly what the substance is, you can usually find more information about it from other sources as well.
+The OEHHA has fact sheets on many common chemicals on its website.
+Sometimes you can find specific information on the OEHHA website, such as news about jewelry that contains lead or cadmium, or about kids and hand-to-mouth transfer.

-Products that are sold outside of California are not required to have the warning label even if they contain carcinogens.
+Products that are sold outside of California are not required to have the warning label even if they contain substances that might cause cancer.
 Some companies that sell products all over the US only label those sent to California, even though all their products contain the same compounds.

-Lawsuits filed in 2000 charged that electrical manufacturers were selling covered electrical wires and cable products in California without labels, despite the lead in their coverings.
-As part of the lawsuit settlement, manufacturers were directed to start attaching warning labels to electrical cords as of September 3, 2003.
-Unlike other California warning labels, these actually name at least one of the risky substances.
+Lawsuits filed in 2000 charged that electrical manufacturers were selling covered electrical wires and cable products in California without labels, despite the fact that the wires and cables had lead in their coverings.
+(Lead is a substance on the California list.)
+As part of the lawsuit settlement, manufacturers were directed to start attaching warning labels to electrical cords as of late 2003.
+Unlike other California warning labels, these labels actually name at least one of the risky substances.
 People who buy new electrical products are often concerned when they see these warning labels, but cords have contained lead for many years.
 Only the labels are new.

 Will I be exposed to lead if I use this product, and if so, how?
 Many electrical wires and cables have small amounts of lead in their outside insulation (surface covering), which can rub off on the hands of people who touch the wires.
-People can be exposed to lead by ingesting it, so if they handle these wires then eat or put their hands in their mouths without washing up, they can take in small amounts of lead.
-The bigger hazard is likely to be for toddlers and babies who put wires in their mouths.
-Since babies and toddlers crawl around on the floor, it can be challenging to keep them away from wires.
+People can be exposed to lead by ingesting it, so if they handle these wires and then eat or put their hands in their mouths without washing them first, they can take in small amounts of lead.
+The bigger hazard is likely to be for toddlers and babies who put wires or cables in their mouths.
+Since babies and toddlers crawl around on the floor, it can be challenging to keep them away from wires and cables.

-The amount of lead a person might absorb will depend on what a person does with the cord and how long they handle it.
-People are exposed to lead by swallowing or breathing it.
-In the case of cords, the lead is not powdered, so users are not at risk of inhaling it.
+The amount of lead a person might absorb will depend on what the person does with the cord and how long they handle it.
+People are exposed to lead mainly by swallowing or breathing powdered lead.
+The lead found in cords is not powdered, so users are not at risk of inhaling it.

 How can I avoid exposure (and protect children in the house)?

-- The most important point to avoid exposure is to wash your hands after handling the electrical cords to avoid swallowing any lead that rubs off onto them.
+- The most important point to avoid exposure is to wash your hands after handling the cords or cables to avoid swallowing any lead that rubbed off onto them.

 - Don’t eat or feed children while handling lead-containing cords or stringing holiday lights.

-- Since small children are more likely to put cords, fingers, and other objects in their mouths, keep lead-containing wires out of their reach.
+- Since small children are more likely to put cords, fingers, and other objects in their mouths, keep lead-containing wires and cables out of their reach.

-- Children are more affected by lead (see ACS document, Lead), and should always have their hands washed before handling food and eating.
+- Children are more affected by lead, and should always have their hands washed before handling food and eating.

 Label statements: Label statements on lead-containing wire or cable to be sold in California may have slightly different wording, but they all say something like this: